What is Clinical Placement?

 Additionally, you may find clinical placement sites to be potential locations for future employment opportunities upon graduation.

-TWU's Master of Science in Nursing - Family Nurse Practitioner (MS-FNP) and Post-Master's Certificate - Family Nurse Practitioner (PMC-FNP) program requires six (6) courses with associated clinical experiences, totaling 630 clinical hours in order to graduate.
+TWU's Master of Science in Nursing - Family Nurse Practitioner (MS-FNP) program requires three (3) robust direct patient care experiences, totaling 780 clinical hours in order to graduate.

 Required Family Nurse Practitioner Clinical Rotation Courses